By Laura Blumenfeld, Washington Post Writer

 Desiree is three years old, Wise says.
 Desiree does not want to come

-or tie her to a tree, Wise explains.
-Around that time, three of Jay's male
+bed or tie her to a tree, Wise explains.
+Around that time, three of Jay's

-relatives allegedly sodomized and raped the toddler, Wise says, causing a
+male relatives allegedly sodomized and raped the toddler, Wise says,

 Jay is looking queasy.